jgpettibone/jgpettibone.github.io/_posts/2014-05-08-bitwise-n-queens.md

 {% endhighlight %}

 ## The Bitwise Solution
 My goal was to implement a solution using bitshifting.
-While a bitshifting implementation would definitely increase the performance of the code above, I wanted to do this merely to better understand bitwise operators and how I could use them in an algorithm like this one.
+While a bitshifting implementation would definitely increase the performance of the code above, I wanted to do this merely to better understand how I could use [bitwise operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) in an algorithm like this one.

 ### No Board, no `togglePiece()`
 In the bitwise implementation, we won't be using the Board class.
 Instead of using the Board matrix, we'll use binary numbers to represent the queen's position in a row.
 For instance, in a 4x4 chessboard, the queen's position will be a binary number with the queen represented by 1 and the empty places represented by 0s: